minerva-ds/diabetes-risk-identification-and-prediction/README.md

 #### 2. **Install Conda**
 Ensure Conda is installed on your system.
 If not already installed, you can download it from [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/individual).

+#### 3. **Nvidia GPU**
+I used CUDA to train many models so it is recommended you do the same or be able to alter the code to run with CPU.

 ### Quick Setup Options
 After completing the prerequisites, choose one of the following quick setup options based on your operating system.